1712n/dn-institute/content/attacks/posts/2022-05-08-Terra-Classic.md

 ## Security Failure Causes

-The crisis was the result of a combination of factors: poor decision-making by the Luna Foundation Guard (the decision to withdraw 250 million $USTC from Curve3pool), significant withdrawals by whales from the anchor protocol, an imbalance between $USTC and other stablecoins in the pool, a firesale of $USTC resulting in uncontrollable minting of $LUNC, and network overload.
-The systemic failure to predict and manage these risks led to the implosion of the Terra Classic Network.
+**Poor Choices:** The Luna Foundation Guard's decision to withdraw 250 million $USTC from Curve3pool contributed to the crisis.

+**Actions of Large Investors:** The crisis was also caused by large investors taking out a lot of money from the Anchor Protocol.
+This upset the balance of $USTC and other stablecoins in the pool, led to a quick sale of $USTC, and caused too many $LUNC coins to be made.
+The network couldn't handle all this, and the inability to predict and manage these risks caused the Terra Classic Network to collapse.